vdesabou/kafka-docker-playground/ccloud/ccloud-demo/README.md

 +-------------+----------------+
 ```

-Create an API key and secret for the new service account
+* Create an API key and secret for the new service account:

 ```bash
 $ ccloud api-key create --service-account-id 21280 --resource lkc-q223m